Background and activities

 - (2014) Short-term extreme response analysis of a jacket supporting an offshore wind turbine.
 Wind Energy. vol. 17 (1).

 - (2013) Application of the Contour Line Method for Estimating Extreme Responses in the Mooring Lines of a Two-Body Floating Wave Energy Converter.
-Journal of Offshore Mechanics and Arctic Engineering-Transactions of The Asme. vol. 135 (3).
+Journal of Offshore Mechanics and Arctic Engineering. vol. 135 (3).

 - (2013) Analysis of a Two-Body Floating Wave Energy Converter with Particular Focus on the Effects of Power Take-Off and Mooring Systems on Energy Capture.
-Journal of Offshore Mechanics and Arctic Engineering-Transactions of The Asme. vol. 135 (3).
+Journal of Offshore Mechanics and Arctic Engineering. vol. 135 (3).

 - (2008) Stochastic Response Analysis of Mooring Systems with Emphasis on Frequency-domain Analysis of Fatigue due to Wide-band Response Processes.
 2008.
 ISBN 9788247159835.
 Doktoravhandlinger ved NTNU (2008:11).